Underrout/lunar-monitor/README.md

 ## Why is this a *good* thing?

-By exporting only levels that were (very likely) truly changed by the user, Lunar Monitor in combination with [this compatible fork of Lunar Helper](https://github.com/Underrout/LunarHelper/tree/lunar_monitor_compatible), which doesn't export .mwls at all during Save operations, ensures that only truly relevant changes to level data actually get included in commits.
+By exporting only levels that were (very likely) truly changed by the user, Lunar Monitor in combination with [this slightly edited fork of Lunar Helper](https://github.com/Underrout/LunarHelper), which doesn't export .mwls at all during Save operations, ensures that only truly relevant changes to level data actually get included in commits.
 This way it will be easier to tell what was actually changed in a commit, merging changes to *different* levels should be completely seamless and repo size should grow more slowly too.

 ## Ok, but it's still not optimal